CyrusKashef/BK_Randomizer/README.txt

 * Include Abnormalities: Some items have special properties that won't softlock the game, but create weird effects.
 * Include Potential Softlocks: Some items create scenarios that may prevent the player from 100%-ing or finishing the seed.
 * Door Of Grunty Only: All worlds will automatically open, and the value for the Door Of Grunty can be set on the side (from 0 to 99).
 A value can be chosen at random by pressing the Jiggy button.
+* Base Game Costs: The costs for transformations for each world are the same as base game.
+* World Order Scaled Costs: The cost for transformations are determined by the order in which the world appears.
+1st -> 5, 2nd -> 10...
+5th -> 25.
 * Free Transformations: All Mumbo transformations won't cost you a single Mumbo Token.
 * One Health Only: You will only have one health the entire game, no matter how many Empty Honeycombs you pick up.
 Good luck not getting hit or falling!
 * Remove Floating Jiggies: Any non-spawning Jiggy gets removed from the game, limiting the number of Jiggies to 56 (the randomizer will only allow 50 jiggies to be required to allow for double health and possible softlock features).